 Recently I was traveling and met a friend who was with his granddaughter.
 I asked her what her plans were for after high school, to which she replied with a detailed plan including some “Plan B” type options.
-I was really impressed with her conviction and passion for her dream.
+I was impressed with her conviction and passion for her dream.
 Her grandfather then spoke up and said, “Yes, but she doesn’t have any money, so it probably won’t happen.”
-I was really shocked that someone would squash another’s dream like that.
+I was shocked that someone would squash another’s dream like that.

-It’s those critical voices that come to the fore within us so very quickly.
-Often it seems like the human default, that if we don’t catch ourselves, those negative and critical comments come flying out.
-It is critical that we guard our comments, particularly for our youth of today.
-They look to us for guidance, support and if something negative comes out, they may think, ‘well maybe I’m off base here, maybe I can’t accomplish that.’
-On a trip to the Canadian Wilderness I witnessed a crow badgering several Bald Eagles who were in the area.
+Those critical voices come to the fore within us so very quickly.
+It often seems like the human default, that if we don’t catch ourselves, those negative and critical comments come out.
+We must guard our words, particularly for our youth of today.
+They look to us for guidance, support and if something negative comes out, they may think, ‘well, maybe I’m off base here, maybe I can’t accomplish that.’
+On a trip to the Canadian Wilderness, I witnessed a crow badgering several Bald Eagles in the area.

-I like the concept of someone who is much stronger, like the eagle, who could crush the Crow without even trying, taking higher ground.
+I like the concept of someone much more substantial, like the Eagle, who could crush the Crow without even trying, taking the higher ground.
 It is a metaphor for us as well.
-With our wisdom, thoughts, experiences and life lessons, we can easily tell our youth, “that won’t work, I tried that . . ., you can’t do that” and more.
-Instead be wary of criticism and advice that you offer them.
+With our wisdom, thoughts, experiences, and life lessons, we can quickly tell our youth, “that won’t work, I tried that . . ., you can’t do that” and more.
+Instead, be wary of criticism and advice that you offer them.
 Keep their dreams alive and help them by saying something positive.

 Please encourage them to work hard, make sacrifices to get there, and network with others for support.